severo/pesticides_website/BUILD.md

 ### Linters

-- Test the format of JavaScript files with [ESLint](https://eslint.org/), and exit with error if a file is not formatted accorded to eslint rules.
+- Test the format of JavaScript files with [ESLint](https://eslint.org/), and exit with error if a file is not formatted according to eslint rules.

   ```bash
   npm run lint:test:js